mangosystem/opengxt/README.md

 * GeoServer
   * Download GeoServer-Extension-OpenGxT-x.xx.x.zip
-  * Uzip and copy these two files to the WEB-INF/lib directory of the GeoServer installation.
+  * Unzip and copy these two files to the WEB-INF/lib directory of the GeoServer installation.
   * Restart GeoServer

 ### uDig Processing Toolbox Plugin Installation